VDBWRAIR/pathdiscov/docs/source/stages/host_map.rst

 ======

 * host_map_1.R1, host_map_1.R2
-    Reads remaining that did not map in any of the mappings
+    Reads remaining that did not map in any of the host genome mappings that can be used further downstream in the pipeline.
 * R1.count, R2.count
     Count of unmapped reads at the end of all mappings

+    These are the number of reads that did not map to host genomes in mapper_db_list
 * R2.discard, R1.discard
-    Reads that mapped in all mappings
+    Reads that mapped in all mappings to the host genomes set in mapper_db_list

+    This is the number of reads that will be discarded due to mapping to host DBs
-* map_1, map_2
+* map_1, map_2, ..., map_n
-    Assembly mappings of each mapping done from mapping_db_list
+    Each mapping to a host genome in mapping_db_list will generate a new map_X directory which will contain all files related to that mapping